Print Friendly

 (e) Has one (1) or more of the following:

-(i) Five (5) or more years of experience administering a public charter school;
+(i) Four (4) or more years of experience administering a public charter school;

 (iii) Successful completion of a nationally recognized charter school leaders fellowship; or

-(iv) Five (5) or more years of teaching experience and a commitment from an administrator at a charter school in academic, operational, and financial good standing according to its authorizer’s most recent review to mentor the applicant for a minimum of one (1) year.
+(iv) Four (4) or more years of teaching experience and a commitment from an administrator at a charter school in academic, operational, and financial good standing, according to its authorizer’s most recent review, to mentor the applicant for a minimum of one (1) year.

-A charter school administrator certificate shall be valid for five (5) years and renewable thereafter.
+(5) A charter school administrator certificate is valid for five (5) years and renewable thereafter.
 Administrators shall be subject to oversight by the professional standards commission.
 Certificates may be revoked pursuant to the provisions of section 33-1208, Idaho Code.
 Issuance of a certificate to any applicant may be refused for such reason as would have constituted grounds for revocation.

 (a) Criteria for a charter school-specific teaching certificate shall be in writing and require that teachers satisfy the provisions set forth in section 33-1202 1., 3., and 4., Idaho Code, and meet the following minimum educational or professional qualifications: